 We ask that you please consider our community’s most vulnerable during these unpredictable times.
 For many, visiting Chalmers to receive food is an absolute necessity.
 At this time, we are asking for financial donations only to reduce the amount of traffic to our locations and potential contamination.
-Please consider donating through the ‘Donate through Canada Helps‘ button in the top right corner of this page.
+Please consider donating through the ‘Donate Now‘ button in the top right corner of this page.

 At Chalmers Community Services Centre, our goal is to provide nutritious emergency food, as well as clothing and household items to people in our community who are in need.
 We welcome everyone who comes through our door, and we serve our guests with respect and dignity.

 Our programs would not be possible without donations, big and small, which come from people in our wider community.
 In 2018 we gratefully received donations of 44, 953 pounds of food from individuals, organizations, businesses, CSA farms, church gardens, and condo buildings.
 Financial donations and grants go towards general expenses, including $95 000 spent annually on food for guests.
 Any donations marked for the microfinancing program are deposited directly into a separate account for that program.

 Your financial donations go a long way; even small donations make a difference to our organization.
 Consider making an annual or monthly donation (through Canadahelps.org or PAR through the United Church of Canada), or donate in honour or in memory of a loved one.
 To donate with cash or cheque in person, contact us to set up a time to come to Chalmers Downtown or Chalmers West.
 You can also donate online through CanadaHelps using the button in the top right of this page.